-Charles took part in the death march and witnessed both acts of kindness and acts of inhumanity by the Japanese.
+During the march, he witnessed both acts of kindness and acts of inhumanity by the Japanese.
 He saw guards pull Americans out of the march and into the woods to give the man a biscuit.
 He also saw guards pull men out of the march to beat them.
 Japanese guards also took from the prisoners their watches, pants, and other clothes.
 He remembered dying of thirst while walking through springs of water running across the road from pumps and wells.
 The POWs were not allowed to drink, and those who tried were killed.

 The camp was an unfinished Filipino Army training base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who came up with the pipe, dug the trench, and ran the waterline.
 Just like the first faucet, the Japanese turned off the water when they wanted water to bathe, but unlike the first water line, the POWs had the ability to turn on the water again without the Japanese knowing it.